 The COVID-19 tests datasets that were published prior to 11 June existing COVID-19 tests datasets are no longer being updated.
 However, they remain available and can be found at the bottom of this page.

 The two new datasets now align with the change in reporting methodology.
 These datasets are the NSW COVID-19 tests by age range and NSW COVID-19 tests by location.
 The updated methodology is applied to all historical COVID-19 tests data.
 Refer to how NSW counts tests for more information.

 The COVID-19 tests datasets do not include registered positive rapid antigen test (RAT) results.

 This dataset provides COVID-19 tests by date and postcode, local health district and local government area.

 - NSW COVID-19 tests by location and result

 - NSW COVID-19 tests by date and postcode, local health district, and local government area

 About the data

-The data is for COVID-19 tests and is based on where a person has been tested and is undergoing public health management at the time of the test.
+The data is for COVID-19 tests and is based on the Local Health District (LHD) and Local Government Area (LGA) of residence provided by the individual at time of testing.
 A surge in total number of people tested on a particular day may occur as the test results are updated in batches and new laboratories gain testing capacity.